 You can visit our website without telling us who you are.
 You can then use the website in order only to find out about our company and our products.
 In this case we shall only collect personal data insofar as this is necessary for technical reasons in order to use our website.
 When anyone visits our website, our webserver automatically and temporarily stores, in so-called log files, some connection data which your browser transmits to us.
 These are e.g. browser type and version, operating system, URL of last site visited (referrer URL) and time.
 The information stored in logfiles does not allow of any direct conclusion to be drawn about your person.
 IP addresses are captured in the webserver’s internal log and erased after a maximum of 24 hours.
 The processing of these connection data takes place for purposes of enabling use of the website, of system security and of technical administration of the network infrastructure, and for optimising our internet facilities.
 The legal basis for this data processing is Article 6(1)(b) of the GDPR.

 No merger takes place of these data with other data sources.
-The log files are stored for two months and then automatically erased.
+The log files are stored for 100 days and then automatically erased.

 4. Use of contact forms